jrcook416/jrcook416.github.io/training.markdown

 **Teaching with Technology** Teaching with Technology (Technology in the Fire Service Classroom v2.0) for the Indiana Fire Instructors Association at the Indiana Fire Instructors Association Conference, January 11, 2020.

+**Choices - Good and Bad**: I was honored to be the first guest speaker for MSD Pike Township Lincoln Middle School's MANE program on January 29, 2024.
+My presentation to the 6th, 7th, and 8th graders focused on the good and bad choices I've made in my life that have led me to where I am, and how choices they make now impact their lives.
+They also asked a lot of questions about my EMS and Fire career.

 # Past Certification Classes #
 **E49-11-16** EMS-EVOC for Indianapolis EMS.